 1. No concerns about the viability of the project.

 2. No concerns about the viability of the project, but minor weaknesses in execution of the prospectus.

 3. Concerns about the viability of the project, but willingness to reevaluate a revised prospectus submitted within two weeks of receipt of evaluation.

 4. Reservations that the prospectus does not describe an honors-worthy project.

 5. Poorly conceived and shoddy work.

 Prospectuses will be returned to the student with this numerical evaluation and comments one week after submission of the prospectus.
 A prospectus must receive an evaluation of 1 or 2 prior to the third week of the seventh semester for a student to be admitted to the honors track.
 Students who submit an original prospectus that is graded 4 or 5 will not be permitted to rework the prospectus for second submission.

 2. Developing, completing, and submitting the honors project

 Once accepted as honors candidates, students will pursue a course of study that goes beyond what is expected of a regular concentrator.
 This includes:

-• Enrollment in two semesters of independent study in Egyptology or Ancient Western Asian Studies (these do not fulfill course requirements towards the concentration).
+• Enrollment in two semesters of independent study in Egyptology or Assyriology (these do not fulfill course requirements towards the concentration).

 • Twice-monthly meetings with the thesis advisor and once-monthly meetings with the second reader.
 These meetings will be scheduled at the beginning of each term.